tymyrddin/red-bo/source/index.rst

 Woodpeckers
 ========================================================

 Buffer overflows are used in many of the exploits against vulnerable services.
 Most of these are pre-compiled byexploit developers.
-To be able to generate payloads locally, set up a Kali VM and a Windows VM with Immunity Debugger (on the same network).
+To be able to generate payloads locally, set up a Kali VM with the necessary tools, and a Windows VM with Immunity Debugger (on the same network).

 .. image:: _static/images/in-progress.png
   :alt: Forever in progress ...